The RNIB/VIEW VI service Local Offer spreadsheet

-- Local Offer page for the VI/sensory education service in every local authority in England (Word, 23KB)
+- Local Offer page for the VI/sensory education service in every local authority in England (Excel, 23KB)

 It is an updated version of the Local Offer spreadsheet that was originally created by RNIB The updated version is the result of a collaboration between RNIB and VIEW, and is available from both organisations.

 The aim of this spreadsheet is to provide a resource for professionals and parents to find information and contact details for the VI/sensory education service in every local authority, to ensure speedy referral of children and young people with VI.

 The original spreadsheet had been created after several ECLOs working in hospital ophthalmology departments had told RNIB of the difficulties they often experienced in finding the contact details of VI services in local authorities that they didn’t routinely work with.
 This could result in delays in referral of babies and children for specialist support.

 As well as parents, other VI professionals may also find the spreadsheet helpful (e.g. if a child is moving to another area, their QTVI may wish to contact the VI service in the new LA).

 The process of updating the spreadsheet involved searching local authority Local Offer pages for VI service information.
 This was often a frustrating and time consuming task!
 While on some local authority websites the search was relatively simple, and took me to the VI/sensory service page after two or three clicks, in others the only VI specific information I could find was about what local voluntary organisations offered, or took me to the social care VI Local Offer.
 Sometimes, the only way of locating the VI education service Local Offer was via a Google search.
 I failed completely to find anything at all about the VI education provision on a small number of local authority websites and had instead, to give a generic SEND team link.